 The resulting formula for the impedance tells us several useful things.
 Its inverse, the input admittance, has resonance peaks at exactly the same frequencies as a cylinder of the same length.
 However, these are the resonance frequencies that would occur with both ends of the tube open.
 For our saxophone model the reed and mouthpiece will be like a closed end, just as in the clarinet model.
 The resonances are then given by the peaks of impedance, not of admittance.
 As we will see in some detail shortly, those peaks are not harmonically spaced — potentially bad news for our saxophone.

 The final image in Fig. 39 shows a rather unexpected approximation to the acoustic behaviour, known as the “cylindrical saxophone” [1,4] and explained in the previous link.
 When the frequency is sufficiently low that the wavelength of sound is much bigger than the length of the missing piece of cone, the formula for the impedance becomes the same as the impedance of a cylindrical tube with the same length as the completed cone, open at both ends and excited at the position where the actual cone was truncated.
-So we can imagine a saxophone mouthpiece plugged in to the side-wall of the cylindrical tube, as sketched in figure.
+So we can imagine a saxophone mouthpiece plugged in to the side-wall of the cylindrical tube, as sketched in the figure.
 This cylindrical approximation is not accurate for the saxophone at higher frequencies, and we won’t rely on it when we come to run simulations.
 But it is illuminating because it tells us something qualitative about how a saxophone might behave.
 (Indeed, you can buy a real musical instrument based, rather loosely, on the idea of the cylindrical saxophone: the Yamaha Venova.)

-The important thing is that the “cylindrical saxophone” frequency response applies equally well to a string, bowed at the same intermediate position.
+The important thing for our immediate purpose is that the “cylindrical saxophone” frequency response applies equally well to a string, bowed at the same intermediate position.
 This allows us to extend the analogy between wind instruments and a bowed string, to incorporate the main ingredient that was missing when we talked about the clarinet.
 In the clarinet case, the equivalence was to the very special case of a string bowed at its mid-point.
 But the new analogy suggests that a saxophone (or an oboe or a bassoon) might behave a bit like a string bowed at a more normal position, relatively close to one end.

 Immediately, we can make some guesses.
 Based on what we already know about bowed strings, the analogy suggests that the saxophone model might behave very differently from the clarinet model.
 First, the equivalent of the Helmholtz motion will no longer be a square wave of pressure.
 Instead, we expect something resembling the velocity waveform of a bowed string: a pulse wave, with the pulse occupying a proportion of each period determined by the position (as a fraction of the total tube length) of the “mouthpiece” in the bottom sketch of Fig. 39.